CI3LAB/graphrag-in-construction/README.md

 The research is not perfect; I'm always open to any comments and discussion.

-Click the image below to watch the demo video.
+Click the image below to watch the demo video on youtube.

 [![Watch the demo](https://img.youtube.com/vi/7bTUUXd5tbw/hqdefault.jpg)](https://www.youtube.com/watch?v=7bTUUXd5tbw)